 One field is the use of genetic and stochastic algorithms to find optimal solutions to things like structure, acoustics, daylight and solar gain to name a few.
 1000s of solutions can be tested in a short time.
 Which would take months and years to do through analogue methods.

-The above list is but a short overview of the geometric language most recognised as “Parametric Geometries”.
+The above list is but a short overview of the geometric language most recognized as “Parametric Geometries”.
 While there are theoretical arguments for many of these being The Style of parametric architecture, there is also an argument that the human built environment is not organic in form, and that culture should also be a variable in the design process.
 It is up to the designer to decide where they fall on the spectrum.